Essential information

 You can find the full range of audio guides available at the National Maritime Museum here, or find out more about objects on display by ordering a special Treasures audio tour.

 BSL is included as part of the National Maritime Museum audio guide.
-Large print guides are also available.
+There are five chapters connected with the Atlantic Worlds gallery on the audio guide.

 Gallery closures